eadwinCode/django-compressor/README.rst

 Django Compressor with Parceljs
 =====================================
-Django Compressor with parceljs_ is base on Django-Compressor, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parcel-bundler and django-compressor.
+Django-compressor_ with parceljs_ is base on Django-Compressor, which bundles and minifies your typescript, vue, react, scss etc in a Django template into cacheable static files using parceljs and django-compressor.

 More information on Django-Compressor_